decentraland/adr/content/ADR-244-extended-minted-items-addressable.md

 If any URN is received that does not conform to this extended format, the endpoint will reject any attempts to deploy such an entity.

-#### POST /content/entities/active

-Starting from the proposed date, if you attempt to use a pointer to fetch an active entity of a minted wearable or emote item, the endpoint will examine the received pointer's structure.
-It should precisely match the pattern `decentraland:{protocol}:collections-{version}:{contract(0x[a-fA-F0-9]+)}:{itemId}:{tokenId}`.

-If the pointer does not adhere to this specified structure, the endpoint will reject the request and respond with a 400 Bad Request status.
-This regex has been implemented to guarantee the presence of the Token Id property, ensuring proper validation of the request.

-#### GET /content/pointer-changes

-Starting from the proposed date, this endpoint will include the extended URN in the pointers property for both minted wearables and emotes that are returned.
-The new format is as follows: `decentraland:{protocol}:collections-{version}:{contract(0x[a-fA-F0-9]+)}:{itemId}:{tokenId}`.

 ### Lambdas

-#### GET /lambdas/collections/contents/{urn}/thumbnail

-This endpoint will exclusively accept extended URNs when requesting the thumbnail of a minted wearable or emote.
-If an old URN format is received, the endpoint will respond with a Bad Request 400 error, indicating that the request was not valid.

-#### GET /lambdas/collections/contents/{urn}/image

-This endpoint will exclusively accept extended URNs when requesting the image of a minted wearable or emote.
-If an old URN format is received, the endpoint will respond with a Bad Request 400 error, indicating that the request was not valid.

 #### GET /lambdas/profiles/{address}